AhmedNobi/Attendance-Monitoring-System/README.md

 ## Usage
 Upon running the program, users will be presented with a menu of options.
 They can select an option by entering the corresponding number and pressing enter.
 Here are the available options:

-1.View attendance data: Displays a list of all the students and their attendance status (present or absent) for the current date.
+1. View attendance data: Displays a list of all the students and their attendance status (present or absent) for the current date.
-2.Search for a student: Allows users to search for a specific student by name or ID number, and view their attendance data.
+2. Search for a student: Allows users to search for a specific student by name or ID number, and view their attendance data.
-3.Edit attendance data for a student: Allows users to edit the attendance data for a specific student.
+3. Edit attendance data for a student: Allows users to edit the attendance data for a specific student.
-4.View attendance history for a student: Allows users to view the attendance history for a specific student, including dates and whether they were present or absent.
+4. View attendance history for a student: Allows users to view the attendance history for a specific student, including dates and whether they were present or absent.
-5.Export attendance data to a CSV file: Allows users to export the attendance data to a CSV file, which can be useful for generating reports or analyzing the data in other programs.
+5. Export attendance data to a CSV file: Allows users to export the attendance data to a CSV file, which can be useful for generating reports or analyzing the data in other programs.
-6.Exit: Exits the program.
+6. Exit: Exits the program.

 ## Features
 Here are some of the key features of the program: